bhuiyan-chafi/sdn-docker/readme.md

 Yes, that's the tricky part but don't worry we have that covered as well.
 Here are the steps:

-- make sure one shell is running with mininet shell
+- make sure one shell is running with mininet
 - open another shell

 ```bash